 The festivities kick off with the opening ceremony at 10am on Sunday.
 That day the parade starts at 10.30am.
 Monday’s parade starts at 10am.
 Judging of Carnival’s many mas bands finishes at 6.30pm

-ALERT: Due to the COVID-19 pandemic, the Notting Hill Carnival has been forced to cancel and will not take place on the dates of Sunday 30th August and Monday 31st August.
+ALERT: Due to the COVID-19 pandemic, the Notting Hill Carnival has been forced to cancelled.
+The 2022 Carnival should be from August 27 to August 29, 2022.
+It is always held on the August bank holiday.

 Where is the Notting Hill Carnival, UK?